Act Now to Support Mining in Northeast Minnesota

 The BLM determined in the environmental assessment that there are no environmental concerns associated with these mineral leases.
 The National Environmental Policy Act (NEPA) is a well-established process in place for environmental review of all mining projects after a specific project is proposed.

 Mining projects offer the best opportunity for well-paying, quality jobs and substantial and sustaining investment in the northeastern Minnesota region.

 Be a part of attracting billions of dollars of new investment in industries committed to meeting Minnesota’s environmental standards.
 Get involved today and:

-…for job creation by joining Jobs for Minnesotans
+…for job creation and investment by joining Jobs for Minnesotans

-Jobs for Minnesotans is a coalition of organizations brought together and committed to advancing one common goal, job creation in Minnesota.
-Co-founded by the Minnesota Building and Construction Trades Council and the Minnesota Chamber of Commerce, Jobs for Minnesotans consists of organizations that represent Minnesotans: businesses, middle class workers, labor and local governments among others.
+Jobs for Minnesotans is a coalition of organizations brought together and committed to advancing one common goal: job creation and investment in Minnesota through the growth of responsible industries.
+Co-founded by the Minnesota Building and Construction Trades Council and the Minnesota Chamber of Commerce, Jobs for Minnesotans consists of organizations that represent Minnesota businesses, labor organizations and communities statewide.

 Working together through this coalition, our members show support for opportunities to grow industries that will revitalize and strengthen Minnesota’s economy in both rural and urban areas.
 Today, these opportunities are the sustainable development of new mining and energy transportation projects.

 Combining the state’s rich heritage in natural resources with modern technology and workforce expertise, mining and energy transportation projects can significantly increase jobs and economic development for the state while protecting Minnesota’s water and great outdoors.